SenseLogic/SPARK/README.md

 ## Tooling

-The following tools are not required to use the SPARK framework, but can be used to automate repetitive development operations :
+The following tools are not required to use the SPARK framework, but can be used to automate some repetitive operations of the website development :

 *   [Flex](https://github.com/senselogic/FLEX)
     *   fixes the placeholder identifiers when instantiating the project.